 First, I scrubbed down the whole piece with paper towels soaked in this vile smelling deglosser.
 I scrubbed off all the dirt and leftover yuckies (there were definitely kiddos eating at this table).
 Once it was scrubbed clean, I used a paint brush to brush on an even coat of deglosser.
 Let it sit for 30 minutes--it evaporated, and painted it with primer within the next 30 minutes.

 Here she is with the primer coat done.
 I painted it with my normal primer, tinted grey but with some added Floetrol because it was drying wayyy too fast for me to keep up, even with all my quick scampering around.
 I used long, even, straight brush strokes.
+A second coat, this time with white latex paint, thinned down with Floetrol.
+Again, long, even strokes.

 After the white dried, I sanded away with my orbital, and a little hand-sanding as well.